EpicTask/epictask/services/service_list.md

 ## Micro-Service List:

-### 1. XRPL
+### 1. XRPL Management
 Description: Controls all functionality related to the xrp ledger and wallet integration.
+There is a directory for each wallet provider that can be accessed by the user.

 ### 2. Verification
 Description: Ensures transaction completion and provides AI-powered verification when applicable.